yukyungkoh/job-postings-data-project/1_categorize-job-titles/README.md

 This part of the project explores multiple approaches to classify job titles extracted from job postings into broader occupational categories.
 Job title classification is a key step in analyzing labor market patterns, skill demands, and exposure to automation or AI.

-I implement three distinct methods, each documented in a separate Jupyter notebook within this folder.
+I implement three different methods, each documented in a separate Jupyter notebook within this folder.

 ## 1: Rule-Based Classification (Regex Matching)